Aggressive Leesville, LA Military Defense Attorneys

 When You Need a Court Martial Lawyer in Leesville, LA

 The experienced criminal defense attorneys at Gonzalez & Waddington have gained a reputation for defending military members at military installations worldwide.
 If you are stationed in Leesville, LA and are accused of a military offense, then retaining the most aggressive court martial lawyer can be the difference between spending decades in prison versus winning your case or saving your career.
-Our court martial attorneys represent Leesville, LA military personnel in both UCMJ and administrative matters to include representing military personnel suspect of sex assault, drug use, and other offenses under military law.
+Our court martial attorneys represent Leesville, LA military personnel in both UCMJ and administrative matters to include representing military personnel suspected of sex assault, drug use, and other offenses under military law.

 This film is an excellent example of why you need to retain the best court martial lawyers available.